-88. Between about and and 1999, certain KLA members detained at least one person without due process of law at house in or around Ferizaj/Uroševac.
+88. Between about [REDACTED] and [REDACTED] 1999, certain KLA members detained at least one person without due process of law at house in or around Ferizaj/Uroševac.
 He was tied, guarded, and held in a locked room.

-89. On or about and the process, certain KLA members detained at least and persons without due process of law at a house in and the process, Ferizaj/Uroševac.
+89. On or about [REDACTED], certain KLA members detained at least [REDACTED] persons without due process of law at a house in [REDACTED], Ferizaj/Uroševac.
 Detainees were tied and guarded.